CS107-off-piste/cs107-FinalProject/docs/EXAMPLE_USAGE.md

 ### **What should they import?**

-An example usage is included in the docs.
+An example usage is included in the example_usage directory.
 1. Clone our repository.
 2. Compile the OffPiste Library by the configure script we provide.